DURATION: 65 Days

 WATERFRONT LIFEGUARD TRAINING

 Surf world-class waves along Costa Rica’s Central Pacific Coast while working toward your Waterfront Lifeguard certification.
-Issued by the American Red Cross, this is a vital certification for surf instructors as well as anyone interested in working in water sports or around rivers, lakes, pools, and beaches.
+Issued by the American Safety and Health Institute, this is a vital certification for surf instructors as well as anyone interested in working in water sports or around rivers, lakes, pools, and beaches.
 This five-day phase, although short, is physically demanding due to the certification’s extensive swim requirements.
 The location of each training session will progress from a swimming pool to a flat water beach to a surf beach, increasing the difficulty of rescue scenarios as your skills improve.

 SCUBA DIVER TRAINING